The Four of Hearts: Plot summary

-At the end of the previous Ellery Queen novel, The Devil to Pay, he was in Hollywood and about to meet studio boss Jacques Butcher.
+At the end of the previous Ellery Queen novel, The Devil to Pay, the namesake protagonist was in Hollywood and about to meet studio boss Jacques Butcher.
 At the beginning of this novel, he does so.
 Butcher, who is engaged to starlet Bonnie Stuart, hires Queen to work on a screenplay about Bonnie's mother, film legend Blythe Stuart, and her long-running feud with fellow Hollywood veteran Jack Royle.
-The two were once sweethearts, but their estrangement was bitter, and the feud now extends to their respective children -- Bonnie Stuart and young actor Ty Royle.
+The two were once sweethearts, but their estrangement was bitter, and the feud now extends to their respective children—Bonnie Stuart and young actor Ty Royle.

-Surprisingly, Jack and Blythe agree to star in the film about their lives.
+Jack and Blythe agree to star in the film about their lives.
 Even more surprisingly, they suddenly rekindle their old romance and get married in front of fans at a Los Angeles airfield.
 Then, amid huge publicity, they fly off toward a honeymoon island.
-But the biggest surprise comes a few hours later, when the newlyweds are found fatally poisoned aboard their plane.
+A few hours later the newlyweds are found fatally poisoned aboard their plane.
 Queen must interrupt his script-writing to solve a murder case.

 Ty and Bonnie vacillate between feuding and a sudden romantic interest, and Queen investigates the mysterious mailings of playing cards that may hold a clue about the killings.
 His suspicions fall upon the households of Jack and Blythe, and Ty and Bonnie become suspicious of each other.
-It's only when Queen learns the true meanings of the cards that he solves the case.
+When Queen learns the true meanings of the cards, he solves the case.
 In the process, he forms a romantic attachment with beautiful gossip columnist Paula Paris, whose agoraphobia keeps her confined to her palatial home, but who has a talent for uncovering secrets that may match Queen's own.